Azure/azure-powershell/src/Migrate/docs/New-AzMigrateProject.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-PROPERTY <IMigrateProjectProperties>: Gets or sets the nested properties.
+PROPERTY <IMigrateProjectProperties>: Specifies the project properties.
   - `[ProvisioningState <ProvisioningState?>]`: Provisioning state of the migrate project.
   - `[RegisteredTool <String[]>]`: Gets or sets the list of tools registered with the migrate project.